 Bonds are one of the government-backed and most secure investments that you can make.
 They could either be corporate, investment-grade, high-yield, or municipal, which the government backs.
 One of the major types of municipal bonds is Sukuk bonds, which this article discusses in detail.

 What is a Sukuk Bond?

 In simple terms, when you purchase Sukuk bonds, the federal government gives you (investor group) a certificate of ownership.
 They then invest your money in assets across the country, which you would own a part of.
-The federal government also makes a contract binding promise to buy back the bond at a specific future date.
-In that time, you would receive your investment along with respective rental income.
+The federal government also makes a contract-binding promise to buy back the bond at a specific future date.
+During that time, you would receive your investment along with your respective rental income.

 What is the difference between Sukuk Bonds and Conventional Bonds?

 Sukuk bonds are not the same as conventional bonds.
 Here are the differences:

 - Sukuk bonds represent ownership of assets, while conventional bonds represent a pure debt obligation.

 - Funds raised from Sukuk bonds can be only used for ethical purposes, while you can use conventional bond funds for any legal finance purposes.

 - Sukuk bonds sell interest from an investment in an asset, while conventional bonds sell debt.